 Physical and neurological examinations are done, and a blood sample is taken.

-The most important of these is an electroencephalogram (EEG), a painless test that measures the electrical activity in your brain.
+An electroencephalogram (EEG) is also usually done to measure the electrical activity of your brain.
 Certain EEG patterns indicate that you are more likely to have seizures.
 But an EEG alone isn’t enough to diagnose epilepsy.

 An MRI (magnetic resonance imaging) scan is usually done too.
 This helps to find out whether there are changes in the brain that could be causing the seizures.